huss-osman/linux-fundamentals/03-git/best-practices/README.md

 This section focuses on writing clean, maintainable, and safe Git history.

+The emphasis is on applying Git best practices used in real development environments.

-These lessons emphasise professional standards used in production environments.
+These lessons reinforce professional version control and collaboration workflows.

 ---